-Coaching is future focused.
+Coaching is future-focused.
 The primary interest is on creating actionable strategies for achieving specific goals, with emphasis on discovery, action, and accountability.

-Leadership coaching is similar to sports coaching.
+Leadership coaching is similar in many ways to sports coaching.
 While every endeavor doesn't necessarily involve a championship trophy, coaches are seen as experts who guide and direct behavior towards a goal.
 With leadership coaching, the client identifies the goal.
 Coaches are interested in creating an environment for clients to be true to themselves while also striving to be their best.
 Coaches listen without judgement, adapt to changing circumstances and provide feedback and encouragement.
 They share in the excitement of the success that comes when an individual or team creates plans and takes action to do their best work, making the most of their strengths and capabilities in any given circumstance.